Sauna Bathing Can Decrease Your Blood Pressure Naturally Without Medication

 Share This:

 Heart conditions are growing as the leading cause of death.
-There are natural ways to combat conditions like high blood pressure and heart disease.
+There are natural ways to combat conditions like high blood pressure and heart disease, one of which involves increasing body temperature through sauna bathing.
 A study conducted by Masuda et. al confirmed that regular sauna sessions (which is typically 15 minutes per day) has been shown to decrease blood pressure.
+The health benefits of sauna bathing extend beyond cardiovascular health, potentially reducing the risk of vascular diseases such as high blood pressure, cardiovascular disease, and stroke, as well as nonvascular conditions like pulmonary diseases and pain in rheumatic diseases.

 Even if you don’t have access to a sauna daily, studies show heart health benefits beginning at one sauna session per week.
 The greatest benefits however come with increased frequency of sessions with each session lasting a minimum of 15-20 minutes.